bitcoin-s/eclair/docs/PTLC.md

-In another terminal window generate some test coins
+In another terminal window generate some regtest coins.